mishaaggarwal15/Thapar-Research-Paper-Dashboard/README.md

 ### View live at https://thapar-researchpaper-dashboard.herokuapp.com/

-The currency rate predictor uses freecurrency api for accessing different currencies and their conversion rates with respect to USD and predicts possible rates for next 14 days.
-This is a time series prediciton implemented using facebook's Prophet model.
-The model is deployed to a Dash based web application hosted on Heroku.
+The project utilizes web scaping to collect all the required data from google scholar using various libraries like scholarly.
+It shows real-time visual analysis of research papers published during recent years.
+This Dashboard is then deployed to a dash based web application hosted on Heroku.

 - The web application can be viewed [here](https://thapar-researchpaper-dashboard.herokuapp.com/).
-- Note that this project is still in progress and can be expanded to more currencies along with more accurate predictions.
+- Note that this project is still in progress and can be expanded by adding more functionalities and making it more efficient for even more accurate analysis.

-Currently supported currencies are:

-- Japanese Yen
-- Great Britain Pounds
-- Australian Dollar
-- Canadian Dollar
-- Chinese Yen
-- Hongkong Dollar
-- Indian Rupee
-- Singapore Dollar

 Technology used:
 - python
-- sklearn
 - pandas
-- flask
 - plotly dash
-- jquery
 - heroku

 ### Screenshots